benjtinsley/ttree/README.md

 - As humans, we like to orient ourselves in pyramid shaped structures, with less people at the top than the bottom.
 However, after working through this, I've found that promotion in this structure shape is highly inefficient at best and ruthless at worst.
 It's really, really, really hard to promote, and this was by far, the most challenging aspect of this project.
 There are so many levels of organizational concerns to consider when promoting.
 Someone can be promoted to a level that someone else already has, which may create a harder communication pattern for the person on top to all the other members, or it may thrust someone out, or it could give someone "nothing to do" ie, no child nodes.
 Or it will create a bottleneck and the organization will potentially have to lose many divisions to accomodate.
 Is there a more optimal structure for humans to arrange ourselves in to ensure a more efficient flow of power, communication and responsibility?
 It's definitely not the pyramid shaped structures, even for those at the top.
 - Should there be a randomized `final_time` on the T Tree that forces `die()` when the current time reaches it?
 - Check out [/notes_stack.md](/notes_stack.md) to view more stream of consciousness thoughts and unrealized desires for this project.

+## TLDR ChatGPT Summary
+The T Tree data structure is designed to simulate aspects of human cognitive processes like learning, memory, and the satisfaction derived from mastering skills, in a data management context.
+It incorporates Talent Nodes and Task Nodes, organized as binary trees but each with distinct properties.
+Key operations within the T Tree include adding tasks to nodes, accessing these tasks, and a distinctive 'die()' function that removes nodes from memory.
+This structure supports a dynamic interplay between task addition and node management, ensuring tasks are updated or removed in a manner that mirrors cognitive functions.

+Beyond its technical architecture, the T Tree reflects its creator's deep engagement with the philosophical and ethical dimensions of computing and problem solving.
+It was developed as part of a final project for a data structures class, where the creator pondered the human-like behavior of data structures and their broader implications.
+This contemplation extends into the potential uses of the T Tree in fields like educational software, where it could optimize learning patterns, cognitive science for memory disorder treatments, and game development to enhance character progression strategies.
+Through its design, the T Tree challenges traditional notions of efficiency, advocating for a more holistic and optimal approach to managing cognitive tasks in computational environments.